manofgod747/Psychology/README.md

 ### Sason
 # Psychology
+Psychology is the scientific study of the human mind.
+In this treatise a theological world view is assumed and is crucial for understanding the human mind and body.
+The theological world view is that there is a soul that inhabits the body.
+The soul is independent from the body and the body can function independently of the soul.

 ## Psychopathy
 Psychopathy is hereby defined as a person being subject to traumatic events that leads to memory loss and various symptoms.
 The degree of psychopathy is the amount and severeness of traumatic events.